Learn how communities around the world understand and strive for health and well-being.

 Strengthen your ability to understand, interpret, and compare the socio-cultural, ecological, economic, political, and biological factors that affect human health.

-Experience weeklong rural stays in Bahraich, a village at the border of India and Nepal; Arniston, a fishing village at the tip of the African continent; and a forest cooperative in Barro Do Turvo, Brazil.
+Experience weeklong rural stays in Bahraich, a village at the border of India and Nepal; Zwelethemba, a township north of Cape Town; and a forest cooperative in Barro Do Turvo, Brazil.
 We will have a closing retreat just outside of Sao Paulo in the last 3 days of the program.

 Critical Global Issue of Study